 Other factors that appear to have an effect on your ability to recover from COVID-19 are more amenable to change.

 Obesity is emerging as a major risk factor, particularly in younger patients.
 In some studies, the most prevalent underlying condition in adults ages 18-49 who were hospitalized with COVID-19 was obesity.
 People with obesity often have other risk factors, such as diabetes or hypertension, that also increase their risk of severe disease with COVID-19.
 Consequently, a study reported in Clinical Infectious Diseases found that patients under age 60 with a Body Mass Index (BMI) over 35 were twice as likely to require admission to the Intensive Care Unit and were three times more likely to die.
 Other studies have shown that the higher the BMI, the more likely a patient would need to be on a ventilator.
 Many patients who are obese have increased levels of Visceral Fat which may affect the immune response to the infection.

-If you are one of the 40% of the population with a BMI over 30, now is the time to get serious about a nutritional and fitness regimen to start bringing down your weight.
+If you are among the 40% of the population with a BMI over 30, now is the time to get serious about a nutritional and fitness regimen to start bringing down your weight.